-Effective as of April 1, 2018, the Compensation Committee approved increases in the base salaries of Mr. Davis, Ms. Henely and Mr. Martin to \$625,000, \$410,000 and \$362,000, respectively.
-The Compensation Committee approved these increases as being consistent with the Compensation Committee's desire to remain competitive and as a reflection of the executive's role within the Company.
+Effective as of February 23, 2021, the Compensation Committee approved an increase in the base salaries of Mr. Hogan and Mr. Martin to \$480,000 and \$410,000, respectively.
+The Compensation Committee approved this increase as being consistent with the Compensation Committee's desire to remain competitive and as a reflection of the executive's role within the Company, including Mr. Hogan's appointment as President in February 2021.
+Mr. Davis's base salary remained at \$650,000 for 2021, consistent with his 2020 base salary.